 Lifestyle and home remedies

-- Pain relievers.
-Over-the-counter drugs such as ibuprofen (Advil, Motrin IB) and naproxen sodium (Aleve) may help relieve joint swelling, stiffness and pain.
+- Try pain relievers.
+Over-the-counter drugs such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve) may help relieve joint swelling, stiffness and pain.

 - Avoid contact sports.
 Strenuous physical activity may stress the joints, and contact sports, such as football, may increase the risk of retinal detachment.